How hot is too hot to walk your dog

 Frozen food treats are also a popular strategy, with 42% offering them to their dogs in sweltering weather.

 But over half of you (56%) said you’d bought a product to help keep your dog cool.
-We don't want you to waste your money on the wrong cooling products for your pet, so we've tried, tested and reviewed some of best cooling mats and jackets around.
+We don't want you to waste your money on the wrong cooling products for your pet, so we've tried, tested and reviewed some of the best cooling mats and jackets around.

 Veterinary surgeon Dr Neerja Muncaster has this advice for heatwaves: